yichen928/SparseFusion/README.md

 bash tools/dist_test.sh configs/sparsefusion_nusc_voxel_LC_r50.py ${CHECKPOINT_FILE} 4 --eval=bbox
 ```

-Note: We use A6000 GPUs (48GB large memory) for model training.
-If you encounter out-of-memory errors, please consider decreasing the per-GPU batch size and learning rate accordingly.
-We will update a more memory-efficient version soon!
+Note: We use A6000 GPUs (48GB per-GPU memory) for model training.
+The training of SparseFusion model (ResNet50 backbone) requires ~29 GB per-GPU memory.

 ## Contact
 If you have any questions, feel free to open an issue or contact us at yichen_xie@berkeley.edu.